Si1mT/ChatBot/README.md

 <h4>DistilBERT_QA_fine-tuned_SQuAD.ipynb</h4>
 <p>This notebook contains code for fine-tuning DistilBERT for QA purposes, using the SQuAD dataset.
 The code includes training with different amounts of data.
 The EM and F1 scores are calculated also.</p>

+<p>All notebooks are suited for running in Colab.
+Instructions for switching datasets are included in the comments inside the notebooks.</p>

 <h4>Fine-tuning ChatGPT</h4>
 <p>The code for the attempt at fine-tuning ChatGPT is located in this Google Colab notebook (to be updated): https://colab.research.google.com/drive/1oG8UQzQlpyTx3lXEYzOFiSImOLyLeCmC?usp=sharing </p>